The Ohio Exotic Pet Ban: What Animals Are Now Illegal as Pets?

 2. Species of the following families:

-The threat of 'constricting snakes' is largely exaggerated.
+The threat of "constricting snakes" is largely exaggerated.
 States that ban certain reptiles almost always name the largest members of the python family as prohibited.
-Fatalities from these species, however, are very rare; about 1-2 cases per year with negligent handling often being a factor.
+Fatalities from these species, however, are rare with negligent handling often being a factor.

 Burmese Pythons: A Popular Pet Reptile

 The strong support of this bill by legislators and the public is the result of the actions of a single individual.
 In addition to any animals currently listed, additional animals can be added based on a decision made by the Director of ODA which only needs to be approved by the General Assembly.